 We investigate all dog attacks that are reported to us.

-- Report a dog attack to us on 9710 0333 (or the police) regardless of whether it is on private or public property.
+- Report a dog attack to the police on 000 regardless of whether it is on private or public property.

 - If you are the victim of a dog attack or witness a dog attack report the incident to us as soon as possible.

-If the attack occurs after business hours you can call council on 9710 0333 and will be redirected to the after hours emergency service or contact your local police station.
+If the attack occurs after business hours you can contact your local police station.

 Owners are to ensure their dogs are:

 - Contained with adequate fencing to prevent escape from the property where it is being kept.

 - Under effective control when in a public place.